ecemecemk/HoliLoc/README.md

 with ReLU, and dropout layers with different dropout rates (0.4, 0.5, 0.1, 0.1, 0.1).
 Each of these layers collectively enables the model to understand complicated patterns within protein interactions.
-The final dense layer, comprising 22 units with a sigmoid activation, serves as the output layer for our classification task (Figure 3.12).
+The final dense layer, comprising 22 units with a sigmoid activation, serves as the output layer for our classification task.
 The architecture is designed for input data with dimensions (224,).
 Model is compiled using the Adam optimizer with a binary cross-entropy loss.
 For the detailed model structure: [HoliLoc PPI Model Structure](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_PPI.svg).